 This research uses panel data obtained from annual reports and sustainability reports of banking companies listed on the Indonesia Stock Exchange (BEI) for the 2018-2021 period.
 A total of 220 observations were obtained from 55 banking companies that met the research criteria over 4 years.
 Hypothesis testing will be carried out using panel data regression with the STATA application.
-This research is also equipped with several control variables, namely corporate governance, company size, return on assets (ROA), and loan-to-deposit ratio (LDR) to anticipate possible alternative explanations in this research.
+This research is also equipped with several control variables, namely corporate governance, company size, return on assets (ROA), and loan-to-deposit ratio (LDR).